alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 what `Equatable::isNot` is written as and has to be.
-A PROTOCOL's provided bodies are read as the Protocol hoists, with no Namespace on the leaf: a provided Method belongs to whichever conformance reaches it, so the witness fills its own in, and one further step is taken through that witness where the Protocol saw a requirement and the conformer wrote a body.
+A PROTOCOL's provided bodies are read as the Protocol hoists, with no Namespace on the leaf: a provided Method belongs to whichever conformance reaches it, so the witness fills its own in, and the leaf is followed on through that witness where the Protocol saw a requirement and the conformer wrote a body.
 And a body that writes the ordering BACKWARDS — `<- other::isGreaterThanOrEqualTo(@)`, which is how `Integer` answers a Rational bound — is read as the converse of what it